 The best time to stay in a vacation rental in Beaufort

 Weather formations blowing in from the deep Atlantic waters exert a powerful influence on Beaufort's variable climate patterns.
 Hot, sometimes sweltering, temperatures characterize the summer months, often coupled with high humidity and precipitation, but that doesn’t put a damper on the revelry at the Beaufort Shrimp Festival in July.
 A relatively dramatic drop in temperature characterizes the winter months, making the prospect of spending hours attending the international film festival in February even more appealing.
 Due to the extremes between the two times of the year, the shoulder seasons make for an excellent time to look for vacation rentals in Beaufort.
 The moderate temperatures and minimal rainfall you’ll encounter during spring and fall make the prospect of exploring the town and surrounding nature especially inviting.

-What are the top things to do in Beaufort?
+Top things to do in Beaufort

 Spanish Moss Trail